thindil/vim-ada/README.md

 Additionally, you can put included `.vimrc` file as a configuration file (or source it from your configuration file).

-After installation, it is recommended to run inside Vim command `:helptags ALL` to generate help tags.
+After installation or upgrading, it is recommended to run inside Vim command `:helptags ALL` to regenerate help tags.

 ## Plugins